Determining the potential for precision grazing to improve the resilience of livestock production systems

 Applications are invited for a three-year research PhD studentship in improving the economic and environmental performance of pasture-based livestock production systems through better utilisation of grass.
-The studentship is funded by the Knowledge Economy Skills Scholarships East (KESS 2 East) (www.kess2.ac.uk ) in collaboration with Hybu Cig Cymru (HCC).
-It will cover tuition fees and an annual tax-free stipend, as well as a travel budget for workshop and conference attendance.
-The studentship is available from February 2020.
+The studentship is funded by Knowledge Economy Skills Scholarships East (KESS 2 East) in collaboration with Hybu Cig Cymru (HCC).
+It will cover tuition fees and an annual tax-free stipend (£14,483), as well as a travel budget for workshop and conference attendance.
+The start date is June 1st, 2020.

 Grass has been shown to be the cheapest feed to provide ruminant systems and has the least environmental impacts.
 However, there remains huge variability in the quantity, quality and utilisation of grass grown on farms, much of which is down to management.
 This ‘lost’ feed has to be replaced with imported soya or grain, which increases the economic and environmental burden of production systems.
 Indeed, studies estimate that 50% of grass grown on UK farms is wasted, which has implications for nutrient use and greenhouse gas emissions.
 The impacts of different grazing systems on the efficiency of pasture production, however, is profound.
 Some systems (e.g. rotational grazing) have been shown to utilise 60-70% of grass grown, whilst the newer ‘cell grazing’ systems purportedly utilise 90% of grass grown.
 Such difference would have hugely significant implications for both the environmental footprint and cost of meat production.
 Furthermore, it would allow production of an equal (or greater) quantity per hectare of land, meaning that poorer quality land could be used to ‘offset’ emissions, e.g. through the planting of trees (i.e. the principle of sustainable intensification).